oleobal/processors/v16alpha.md

 components :

  - `RERR` (error), set by the processor during operation (8 bits)
- - `RCNT` (counter), pointing to the current instructions (16 bits)
+ - `RCNT` (counter), pointing to the current instructions (8 bits)
  - `RSTA` (stack), pointing to the current stack level (4 bits)

+`RCNT` and `RSTA` work the same way, in that they both address a memory unit (table).
+Both memory units are filled with zeroes at init.

+`RCNT` addresses instructions, which are 3 bytes long (operator, operand 1, operand 2).
+If the second operand is not present, it is replaced with `0xFF` padding. `RCNT` is thus addressing 768 bytes (256 instructions).

 The stack addressed by `RSTA` is a memory unit of 256 bits, which is split in thirty-two 8-bits values.
+It can be addressed randomly, but supports stack operations and is referred to as the stack.

 ### Operations